 It’s definitely a big ‘if’ but if YouTube can start to implement a common-sense policy and fix the many issues mentioned above, there are many avenues the video platform could explore to improve its reach and feature set.
 YouTube should start being a leader in its industry rather than looking to see what others are doing right and trying to emulate it.
 They need vision and to realise they are in a unique position where they can make a big difference when it comes to pulling their platform back from the point of no return by implementing innovative features not seen in many of the other big video platforms or streaming services.

 Improved Options for Gaming and eSports

 YouTube’s current venture into the streaming arena has been somewhat un-impactful with relatively low numbers of users streaming gaming content and watching live.
-General video content or VODs related to gaming are still popular on the platform, but it seems their foray into streaming intended to compete with the likes or Twitch and now Mixer have been somewhat received with a lukewarm reception.
+General video content or VODs related to gaming are still popular on the platform, but it seems their foray into streaming is intended to compete with the likes of Twitch and now Mixer has been somewhat received with a lukewarm reception.

 Obviously, this would have to be utilised by the channel but giving content creators and streamers more options to easily go about interactive broadcasting could be a way to stand out and have a USP for YouTube as currently, their gaming offering falls short of Mixer and Twitch.

 Improved Categorisation – Giving Users Control Over Subscriptions